What is a Town/Parish Council?

 Who runs the Council?

 Parish council elections are held every 4 years.
-The next election for Wotton-under-Edge is on Thursday May 6th 2021.
+The last election for Wotton-under-Edge was on Thursday May 6th 2021.
 Councillors make up the decision-making body of the parish council.
 Councillors can be elected in the election or co-opted to the council at other times.

 Council meetings are open to the public.